Steadyx/Laravel-Materialize/readme.md

 **Now Create Something Awesome With It And Make World Better Place !**

 ### Issues
-**if you find Any Issue Or Have Advise For It . just open a issue**
+**if you find Any Issue Or Have Advise For It feel free just open an issue**

 # LICENSE
 #### MIT